Yoctoboy/p5Experiments/README.md

 ## P5 Experiments

-Noob at js but trying to make things with p5 anyway
+Noob at js but trying to make things with p5 anyway lol